Counterfactual Inference for Consumer Choice Across Many Product Categories: Appendix

 \subsection{Data Construction and Sample Selection}

 The filters we use to select categories for study are outlined as follows: \begin{enumerate} \item For many of the mixed and nested logit specifications, we encountered difficulty with convergence in some of the product categories.
 To reduce these issues we ran all of the logit specifications using the top 10 items in each category along with an eleventh ``pooled'' option that combined all of the less popular items in the category.
 The NF and HPF models were run without any pooling of items.
 To make for a fair comparison, we evaluate model fit using only the top 10 items in each category.
 The relative performance of the NF model improves further if we compare the sum of the predicted purchase probabilities for the pooled items to the pooled item prediction from the logit models. \item We eliminate categories in which more than 15\% of shopping trips contain multiple items from the category or more than 10\% of trips contain multiple top 10 items.
 Since for these categories the assumption of unit demand was substantially violated.
-For any remaining shopping trips in which multiple items from the same category were purchased, we selected one item at random from among the purchased items (and treated the remaining items as unpurchased). \item We eliminate categories where the average absolute within-category correlation of the top 10 items' prices is greater than $\$0.75$. \item We only include categories where at least 2 of the top 10 items have price variation from Tuesday to Wednesday in one of the sample weeks and at least 1 of them top 10 UPCs has price changes of at least 10 cents in a least 10\% of the sample weeks. \item We eliminate the bottom 15\% of categories in terms of seasonality.
+For any remaining shopping trips in which multiple items from the same category were purchased, we selected one item at random from among the purchased items (and treated the remaining items as unpurchased). \item We eliminate categories where the average absolute within-category correlation of the top 10 items' prices is greater than $0.75\%$.
+This address the challenge of identifying cross-price elasticities in a handful of categories in which virtually all prices move in parallel. \item We only include categories where at least 2 of the top 10 items have price variation from Tuesday to Wednesday in one of the sample weeks and at least 1 of them top 10 UPCs has price changes of at least 10 cents in a least 10\% of the sample weeks. \item We eliminate the top 15\% of categories with the strongest demand seasonality.
 For each UPC, we first calculate seasonality as the Herfindahl index of daily demands over the sample period.
-We then calculate the percentile of each UPCs Herfindahl index over all UPCs and define a category's seasonality as the average of the category's top 10 items' percentiles. \end{enumerate}
+We then calculate the percentile of each UPCs Herfindahl index over all UPCs and define a category's seasonality as the average of the category's top 10 items' percentiles.
+While our approach of category level time controls at the week level should be able to control for any category level seasonality, it is not able to control for seasonal trends that affect individual UPCs. \end{enumerate}